sakshamlakhera/CSE587/README.md

      - Early drug use, particularly during adolescence, is a risk factor for the development of mental health issues.
      - Individuals who are married or widowed are less likely to experience suicidal thoughts compared to individuals who are single.
    - ML Models (Phase 2):(Phase 2 in notebook cells 26-95)
+     - Binary classification with Logistic Regression to check if someone has depression.
-     - Binary classification using XGBoost to check if someone has depression.
+     - Binary classification using XGBoost to check if someone has depression(Iteration 1 & 2).
+     - K-Means clustering to group individuals using various demographic and identitfying clusters with high sucidal thoughts.

 2. Apurva Umredkar (UB ID#: 50592382)
    - Hypothesis & EDA (Phase 1 in notebook cells 1-11):